You probably already know that saving money is a smart idea.

 We got the lowdown on everything from creating a budget to where you should put those dollars you save.
 Plus, we came up with some simple ways to save money around the Queen City.

 Creating a budget doesn’t have to be intimidating.
-Bank of America broke it all down in just five steps.
+Bank of America broke it all down in just five steps that can help you.

 (1) Figure out your net income